 Presumption of controllership

-The “image given to data subjects and the reasonable expectations of data subjects” is an important consideration for determining controllership.
+In some cases, "existing traditional roles that normally imply a certain responsibility will help identifying the controller: for example, the employer in relation to data on his employees, the publisher in relation to data on subscribers, the association in relation to data on its members or contributors".
+The relation between a Contracted Party and registrant (or registrant's contact) could be regarded in a similar way.
+(2.8) Similarly, the “image given to data subjects and the reasonable expectations of data subjects” is an important consideration for determining controllership.
 A registrant will typically expect that Contracted Parties are the controller for disclosure of their data to third parties.
 (2.9)

 Since Contracted Parties are currently seen as the controller for disclosure of data to third parties, this will lead to a presumption that Contracted Parties continue to be controllers, even once an SSAD is implemented.
 (2.9)

 However, such a presumption can’t always be made, depending on analysis of technical processing activities.
 WP169 does note that where there is an assumption that a person is a controller (referred to in WP169 as "control stemming from implicit competence") that this should only be the case "unless other elements indicate the contrary".
+Recent cases from the CJEU – in particular its recent Fashion ID ruling – have also supported closer, fact-specific analysis.
 (2.11)

 Difficulty presenting Contracted Parties as acting “on behalf of” someone else